 Recent and Upcoming:

 While at Rimbun Dahan Residency in 2014-2015, Okka wrote and worked on text and mixed media projects.
-She worked on poetry manuscripts there, including what is now Indigenous Species (Tilted Axis Press, 2016), one of which is the forthcoming Rope (Nine Arches Press, 2017), one of which is entirely made up of poetry relating in some sense to "the art world", broadly speaking; and several pieces from it were published as paintings and audio in the Rimbun Dahan exhibit "Bricolage" in March 2015.
-Another project worked on at Rimbun was Indigenous Species, a poetry-art book available now from Tilted Axis Press.
-Okka is working on poetry, fiction, and nonfiction as well as visual works as a PhD researcher at Goldsmiths, University of London, in the Department of Visual Cultures
+She worked on poetry manuscripts there, including what is now Indigenous Species (Tilted Axis Press, 2016) and the forthcoming Rope (Nine Arches Press, 2017); several pieces were published as paintings and audio in the Rimbun Dahan exhibit "Bricolage" in March 2015.
+Okka is working on poetry, fiction, and nonfiction as well as visual works as a PhD researcher at Goldsmiths, University of London, in the Department of Visual Cultures.

 The 12 Acres Project